 What is the IRVE?

-The acronym IRVE(Infrastructure de Recharge pour Electric Vehicles) is often used when referring to the installation of a charging station or charging points.
-This concept is a certification covering all installations of electrical solutions for clean vehicles.
-According to decree n°2017-26 of January 13, 2017, any installer of charging points above 3.7 kW, must have IRVE qualification.
+The acronym IRVE (Recharging Infrastructure for Electric Vehicles) is very often used when installing a charging point or recharging points.
+This concept is a certification that concerns all installations of electrical solutions for clean vehicles.
+According to decree no. 2017-26 of 13 January 2017, all installers of charging points above 3.7 kW, must have IRVE qualification.

 For infrastructure installations with a power rating of 3.7 kW or less, the IRVE certification requirement does not apply in these two cases:

-• If the infrastructure is located in a private residential building.
+- If the infrastructure is located in a private dwelling.

-• If the outlets are not open to the public and their main function is not to charge electric vehicles.
+- If the sockets are not open to the public and their main function is not to charge electric vehicles.

 Why get IRVE certification?

-According to decree n°2017-26 of January 13, 2017IRVE certification is mandatory for the installation of charging stations.
-This certification also makes it possible to obtain the ADVENIR bonus, a subsidy that helps each beneficiary reduce supply and installation costs.
+According to the decree no. 2017-26 of 13 January 2017IRVE certification is mandatory for the installation of charging stations.
+This certification also makes it possible to obtain the ADVENIR bonus, a subsidy that helps each beneficiary to reduce the cost of supplies and installation.

-IRVE, a mandatory qualification for the installation of charging stations
+IRVE, a compulsory qualification for the installation of charging points

 With this certification, it is possible to install several charging infrastructures:

-• Normal charging points, with a power rating of 22 kW or less
+- Normal recharging points with a capacity of 22 kW or less

 The benefits of certification

-• The electric mobility market is booming: with the deployment of electric vehiclesfuture IRVE installers will be in much greater demand.
-This will accelerate the number of charging points to be installed, and keep pace with the development of electric vehicles.
+- The market for electric mobility is growing rapidly: with the deployment of electric vehiclesAs a result, future IRVE installers will be in much greater demand.
+This will speed up the number of charging points to be installed and enable us to respond to the growth in the use of electric vehicles.

-• Guaranteed installation safety: thanks to the installer's expertise, drivers of electric cars will be protected against electrical hazards.
+- Guaranteed safe installation: thanks to the installer's expertise, motorists from electric cars will be protected against electrical hazards.

 How do I get IRVE certification?

-To obtain IRVE certification, it is necessary to undergo training by approved organizations.
-In France, there are three organizations to choose from:
+To obtain IRVE certification, you need to undergo training by approved organisations.
+In France, there is a choice of three organisations:

 Qualifelec

-QualifelecQualifelec is a benchmark association and the first organization to offer IRVE qualification for electrical professionals.
+QualifelecIt is a benchmark association and the first organisation to offer IRVE qualification to electricity professionals.

-• The "Electrical Installations for Housing-Commercial-Small and Medium-Sized Businesses" qualification
+- The "Electrical Installations for Housing-Commercial-Small Commercial Buildings" qualification

 To qualify as an IRVE, you need to follow these 5 steps:

-• Obtain your IRVE qualification certificate by ordering your file on your customer area.
-Once completed, send it to Qualifelec.
+- Obtain your IRVE qualification certificate by ordering your file on your customer area.
+Once you have completed it, send it to Qualifelec.

-• Once your application has been received, it will enter the qualification process: examination of the application, presentation of the application to the qualification committee, awarding of the qualification and mention.
+- Once your application has been received, it will enter the qualification process: examination of the application, presentation of the application to the qualification committee, award of the qualification and the label.

 AFNOR

-L'AFNOR (Association française de Normalisation), created in 1926, is also a body that issues IRVE qualifications, and which requires training.
+L'AFNOR (Association française de Normalisation), set up in 1926, is also a body that issues the IRVE qualification and requires training.

 It's easy to apply:

-• The committee of experts decides on your qualification.
-The certificate is issued for 4 years.
+- The committee of experts decides on your qualification.
+The certificate is issued for a period of 4 years.

 Good to know: if you have completed a non-probationary training course, the IRVE 1, 2 or 3 label remains valid for a maximum of 4 years, while the probationary label remains valid for 2 years.